astralfields/dotfiles/README.md

 | --- | --- | --- |
 | Terminus | Main font | termsyn(u), scientifica |
 | Siji | Symbol font used in polybar | *(none)* |

+Note: If the .pcf version of Siji doesn't work, you may have to install the .bdf version.
+I had to do this.
+Download it from the repo, put it in `$HOME/.fonts/siji.bdf`, then run

 # TODO